 Hear your voice echo against the naturally sculpted walls and enjoy a lesser-known natural wonder in Aspen.

-A permanent tribute to the legendary singer and songwriter, the John Denver Sanctuary is a stunning man-made wetland sanctuary—a must-see for Aspen visitors.
+A permanent tribute to the legendary singer and songwriter, the is a stunning man-made wetland sanctuary—a must-see for Aspen visitors.
 Located beside the Roaring Fork River, the sanctuary includes the largest public perennial flower gardens in the country, which integrate quotes by the late John Denver onto stone throughout the gardens.

 Visitors can immerse themselves in the peaceful sights and sounds of nature.
 While there is no public parking near the sanctuary, a parking garage is conveniently located nearby.